 When is an MVP Viable?

 That is the question I have been struggling with on ThingShare all summer.
 We built an MVP to test if people would want to use it, if they’d like it.
-Yes we invested more than $500 in both time and hard costs, so perhaps we went to market with more than a minimum viable product, but I’d argue that we went to market with smoke and mirrors.
+Yes we invested more than $500 in both time and new tools for startups, so perhaps we went to market with more than a minimum viable product, but I’d argue that we went to market with smoke and mirrors.

 I’ve been waiting to write this post until we had two more features implimented (just last week) because as Joe (my co-founder) and I often discussed there’s a cliff in the process inside ThingShare and we’re pushing our users off this cliff.
 “Oh you didn’t have your own parachute?… Sorry.”